jfjlaros/retrofont/docs/usage.rst

     xterm -fa SharpMZ

 The character sets are placed in the UTF-8 Private Use Area U+E000.
-This allows for mixing bothe the original font as well as the additional fonts.
+This allows for mixing the additional fonts with the original font.

 .. figure:: images/sharpmz_normal.png

-    Plain text mixed with SHarp MZ characters.
+    Plain text mixed with Sharp MZ characters.

 The ``-p`` flag additionally changes the primary font, uses square characters